12 Ways to Transform Leftover Turkey

 How to reheat leftover turkey?

 If you are reheating cubed turkey, you will want to add it to a hot pan with some butter or oil.
 Stir fry the meat until it is heated through.
-You can add some veggies to the pan and cooked rice for a quick stir-fry meal.
+Add some veggies to the pan and cooked rice for a quick stir-fry meal.

 12 Ways to Transform Leftover Turkey